swissbib/metadataNationalLicencesDocumentation/pages/input/publishers/current/oxford.md

  * cf. quality control

+## Oxford new platform

+ * Linking : <https://academic.oup.com/imrn/article-lookup/doi/10.1093/imrn/rnu120>.
+The platform supports …/article-lookup/doi/{doi} but this is only for use in special circumstances.
+If a DOI is known, linking via the DOI resolver is recommended.
+From <https://academic.oup.com/journals/pages/help/technical_support/linking>
+ *

 ## Commercial Use

 > (ii) the individual is requesting access on their own behalfto satisfy their